upday/upday.github.io/_posts/blog/2017-08-04-upday_architecture.md

 ### Our architecture today's perfect solution
 As a team of young developers who strive for challenges, we have evolved into our current setup where we have better small services but never create a microservice for the sake of creating a microservice only when there are reasons to go for a new one, and as it seems to work quite well for both our developers and our product.

 Our Android app has two main parts: the _Top News section_ (news everyone needs to know about) and the _My News section_ (based on the user’s interests and their interactions with our app).
-We decided to keep them separated and independent, basing their communication only through messaging, taking this decision from the **SCS** (Self Contained Systems).
+We decided to keep them separated and independent, basing their communication only through messaging, taking this decision from the **SCS** (Self Contained Systems) approach.
 So when there is any problem related with _Top News_, _My News_ is not affected and the other way around.
 This is how currently our architecture from a bird’s eye view (very high level overview) looks like:

 <img style="margin: auto; margin-left: 15%; margin-top: 10px;" src="/images/blog/upday_architecture/high-level_arch_overview.jpg"/><br/>

-And here is an overview of the components (microservices) developed with different technologies being part of **Top News System**:
+And here a more detailed overview of the (micro)services -not always so super micro- developed with different technologies, composing the **Top News System**:

 <img style="margin: auto; margin-left: 2%; margin-top: 10px;" src="/images/blog/upday_architecture/microservices_top_news_system.jpg"/><br/>

 ### Our learning and conclusions so far

-… which are not a universal truth and may not even last for us forever.
+… which are not an universal truth and may not even last for us forever:

 - Although we have mastered Java 8 and Spring boot technologies better, we might move to other technologies if they fit our requirements or problems better.